anthonycaccese/art-book-next-es/README.md

 ### Versions for other ES forks:
 * If you use Retropie... then check out the version [here](https://github.com/anthonycaccese/art-book-next-retropie).
 The Retropie version has all the same base features but you have to change them through the XML directly (as Retropie's theme engine does not have a menu for changing theme options)
-* If you use ES-DE... then the retropie version [here](https://github.com/anthonycaccese/art-book-next-retropie) will work out of the box with that distribution.
+* If you use ES-DE... then the ES-DE version [here](https://github.com/anthonycaccese/art-book-next-es-de) will work out of the box with that distribution.
 When used with ES-DE the theme comes with additional support for navigation sound sets.
-I'm also working on a version to support the 2.0 theme engine that the ES-DE team is working on and will post that here when available.

 ## **Acknowledgments**
 * Most system logos were sourced and modified from the excellent work done by Dan Patrick [here](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
 I modified each to be compatible with EmulationStation's current SVG support.